Friday, March 19, 2010

 Go forth and see

-and into the day of joy in his heart
+and in the day of gladness in his heart

 This is hardly complimentary - Solomon's crown was won with murder - three years of it.
 Bathsheba was complicit.